 - schools requiring information or presentations

-- the public and private sectors offering career opportunities for Oodgeroo Unit students.
+- the public and private sectors offering opportunities to partner with the Oodgeroo Unit.

 Katalin Csatlos is a descendant of the Budjiti mob and has connections to the Kunja mob traditional lands situated in South West Queensland.
 As thethe Senior Recruitment and Community Engagement Coordinator, Katalin oversees the Oodgeroo Unit recruitment and Widening Participation activities, on-campus events, and community engagement activities.

 Engagement Support Officer

 Desmond Frescon is an Iman and Kannalu man.
 As the Engagement Support Officer, Desmond is responsible for organising and facilitating the Oodgeroo Unit’s admission pathway program, Centralised Assessment and Selection Program (CASP) and supporting Oodgeroo Unit events.

 Engagement Coordinator- Diversity Projects

 Fiona Smallwood is a Biri and South Sea woman.
 As the Engagement Coordinator - Diversity Projects Fiona is responsible for improving community engagement and facilitating a range of initiatives aimed at increasing student access and recruitment to university.